 You can expect smooth strokes when using the Graphstike.
 Its 2-piece construction is another great feature for added portability and customizability.

-Another notable feature about this affordable pool cue is its Veltex Wrap.
+Another notable feature of this affordable pool cue is its Veltex Wrap.
 This type of wrap is usually found in higher-end pool cues like Cuetec.

 Although, we’re sure the one they used in Graphstike was of lesser quality.

 The Graphstrike’s leather tip is glue-on and it is actually flimsy, so we suggest replacing it right away.